jethronap/AsylumDataKU_website/analysis/ALL/ALL_analysis.md

     </tr>
   </tbody>
 </table>
-<p>187 rows × 1 columns</p>
 </div>

+The next plot shows top 15 countries with their respective decision outcome rates.

 ![png](_media/../../../_media/ALL_analysis_files/ALL_analysis_33_0.png)

-# Gender of applicants extraction:
+### Gender of applicants extraction:

-    Text(0, 0.5, 'nn. of outcomes')
+The content of the texts revealed another category the one of `couples`.
+Although not applicable for a **gender** category we decided to add it here for brevity.
+Once more our regular expressions missed some results, but in all very little.

 ![png](_media/../../../_media/ALL_analysis_files/ALL_analysis_36_1.png)

-# Year of decision:
+### Year of decision and outcome rate:

 ![png](_media/../../../_media/ALL_analysis_files/ALL_analysis_39_0.png)

-Plot Decision Outcome Frequencies by Gender for each Year:
+We deemed it meight be useful to plot decision outcome frequencies by gender for each year:

 ![png](_media/../../../_media/ALL_analysis_files/ALL_analysis_41_0.png)

-# Asylum motives distribution:
+### Asylum motives distribution:

+We wanted to compare the distributions of Asylum Motives and see if and how they differ from those in the Unknown Homeland cases.